cap-js/docs/guides/databases-hana.md

 When choosing to use _.hdbmigrationtable_ for an entity with [localized elements](../guides/localized-data#localized-data) or [compositions of aspects](../cds/cdl#managed-compositions), the generated `.texts` and composition child entities are autmatically handled via _.hdbmigrationtable_, too.
-If this is not wanted, annotate these generated ewntities with `@cds.persistence.journal: false`.
+If this is not desired, annotate these generated entities with `@cds.persistence.journal: false`.

 ::: tip
 Sticking to _.hdbtable_ for the actual application development phase avoids lots of initial migration versions that would need to be applied to the database schema.